granthale/wip-book/content/Plots/career-planning.md

 > "Here’s the insidious myth of career design: “You need to know what you want to do.”
 In reality, **searching for career certainty is career-limiting.** Why?
 Searching for certainty results in:
 > 1. Naively copying others
 > 2. Becoming closed off to better opportunities"

+> "**There’s a point when you need to stick with something for the long term to compound gains**.
+That’s how compounding works.
+Simple."